-It’s almost the end of June, which means tax time is approaching.
-While you don’t have to complete your tax return until 31 October, if you want to be on top of your paperwork, now is the time to start thinking about it.
+While you don’t have to complete your tax return until 31 October, if you want to be on top of your paperwork, tax return planning is a year-long activity.
 As an independent support worker offering your services directly to clients, paying tax for the earnings from your business is your responsibility.
-But it also means there could be certain business operating expenses that you could be able to claim for.
+However, it also means there could be certain business operating expenses you are eligible to claim.

 Last month, we posted an article on six online resources that will help you when it comes to doing your taxes.
 Whether you’re engaging an accountant to take care of business, or trying your hand at doing your own taxes, you’ll still need to keep track of your business expenses to include as possible tax deductions.
 So, as an independent support worker, what exactly can you claim for?